Police: 4 show dogs missing after van stolen in Oregon - KTVZ

 PORTLAND, Ore.
 (AP) — Four show dogs are missing after their owners’ van was stolen Saturday morning from a hotel parking lot in Portland, police said.

-Someone jumped in and took the van while it was briefly left running, taking off with four terriers in crates inside, the Portland Police Bureau said.
+Someone jumped in and took the van while it was briefly left running, taking off with four terriers in crates inside — three Scottish terriers and one cairn terrier, the Portland Police Bureau said.
 Two of terriers were 6-month-old puppies.

 Vandra Huber, of Woodinville, Washington, who owns the vehicle and two of the dogs, told The Oregonian/OregonLive that she and her co-breeder, Cheryl James, of Redmond, Washington, were preparing to go to the dog show when the van was taken.